 One of the major themes in the franchise is the relationship between trainers and their Pokémon.
 Regardless of the forms they take or abilities they have, all can be befriended and made into potential allies.
 Another theme is the relationship between trainers themselves, both in-game and the players since it's almost impossible to collect all Pokémon within a single game and trading between players is vital.

 The move Return, which grows stronger the higher the user's happiness value is.
-Inverted with the move Frustration, which is stronger the less happy the user is.
+Inverted with its opposite counterpart Frustration, which is stronger the less happy the user is.

 This trope is what drives the plot of PokéPark Wii, because friendship powers a crystal that keeps a floating island from falling and crushing the park.